kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 ### Extracting building outlines

 First, we need to extract all buildings which exist in the desired tile (i.e. spatial area).
-For that, we will use the [OSMnx](https://osmnx.readthedocs.io/en/stable/) library, a Python package to access street networks and other geospatial features (such as buildings in our case) from OSM:
+For that, we will use the [OSMnx](https://osmnx.readthedocs.io/en/stable/) library, a Python package to access street networks and other geo-spatial features (such as buildings in our case) from OSM:

 ```python